-Real estate agents are a buffer, we wear numerous hats and a primary one is the negotiating hat.
-The buyer and their real estate agent should never be given the opportunity to negotiate with the seller directly.
-Numerous real estate disclosures are required by law.
-In writing home sellers answer detailed and pointed questions.
-There is no need for the homeower to provide the buyer with verbal assurances of the condition of their home or safety of the neighborhood.
-The less contact the buyer and seller have the less likely there is for a “he said” “she said” dispute.
+Should home sellers leave for showings?
+Real estate agents are a buffer; we wear numerous hats, and a primary one is a negotiating hat.
+The buyer and their real estate agent should never be allowed to negotiate with the seller directly.
+The law requires numerous real estate disclosures.
+In writing, home sellers answer detailed and pointed questions.
+There is no need for the homeowner to provide the buyer with verbal assurances of their home’s condition or the neighborhood’s safety.
+The less contact the buyer and seller have, the less likelihood for a “he said”-“she said” dispute.